Learn how freelancing in Argentina works in 2026: Monotributo, CUIT registration, invoices, foreign payments, and Flexhire.

 If you are an Argentine citizen or resident freelancing from Argentina, your main questions are usually tax, invoicing, and payments.
 If you are a foreigner who wants to live in Argentina while working remotely for overseas clients, check immigration rules separately.

-Argentina’s consular guidance says nationals from visa-exempt countries can apply for a Digital Nomad Visa for remote work, with an initial stay of up to 180 days.
+Argentina’s Ministry of Foreign Affairs consular guidance says nationals from visa-exempt countries can apply for a Digital Nomad Visa, an immigration route for remote work for foreign clients or employers, with an initial stay of up to 180 days.
 The rules for local work, renewals, and tax residence are separate questions, so do not assume immigration permission automatically answers your tax position.

 Flexhire is a strong choice for Argentina-based freelancers who want international clients without turning every opportunity into a messy admin project.
 You can use Flexhire to present your profile, connect with vetted companies, structure the engagement professionally, and manage payment options that fit the country and the client.